 m1DSC_8069.jpg

-Lu has recently been included in the list of 10 Emerging Jazz Artists 2023 by Grammy (Recording Academy).
-Her collaborative album with bassist Richie Goods “connected“just received 34th Golden Melody Awards “Best Instrumental Album“.
-Her fierce authenticity and jazz mastery shine bright on her September 2020 debut solo project, The Path, which spent 20 weeks on the Jazz Week Charts Top 20, earned Best Jazz Songs in Golden Indie Music Awards and three Golden Melody Awards nominations, four Golden Indie Music Awards nominations and led to Lu’s being named the “vibraphone rising star” in Downbeat Magazine’s 69th Annual Critics Poll.
-Lu’s band has also played many prestigious festivals including the Clifford Brown Jazz Festival, DC Jazz Festival and toured extensively in Europe, Asia, and the United States.
+Lu’s fierce authenticity and jazz mastery shine in her debut solo album The Path (2020), which spent 20 weeks in the JazzWeek Top 20, won “Best Jazz Song” at the Golden Indie Music Awards, and earned three Golden Melody and four Golden Indie nominations.
+She was also voted a “vibraphone rising star” in DownBeat Magazine’s 69th Annual Critics Poll.
+Her band has performed at prestigious festivals like the Clifford Brown Jazz Festival and DC Jazz Festival, and toured across Europe, Asia, and the U.S.

 ChienChienLu_KAT2958c_Cover 3 2022 MED.jpg